 Greetings from Illinois Institute of Technology.
-With spring break behind us, many of our students are in the Commencement homestretch.
+With the summer in full swing, many of our current students are engaged in research and internship opportunities on campus and throughout the country, while other students, faculty, and staff begin to welcome incoming fall students to early Orientation sessions.
 To add to the excitement on Main Campus, Illinois Tech continues to move forward in the public phase of our six-year fundraising effort, Fueling Innovation: The Campaign for IIT.
 The campaign captures the university's unique promise to produce innovative graduates through IIT's distinctive education program as well as to address urgent global challenges through innovative research and scholarship.

 One of the projects that will benefit from the campaign is the anticipated Ed Kaplan Family Institute for Innovation and Tech Entrepreneurship.
 In spring 2014, IIT received a $10 million challenge grant to help build the 100,000-square-foot state-of-the-art facility, which will offer students and faculty a centralized structure to promote innovation, transition novel ideas into products and processes, and serve as a hub for various entrepreneurship initiatives.
 It will also be the new home for our hallmark Interprofessional Projects (IPRO) Program, the Idea Shop, the Leadership Academy, the Knapp Entrepreneurship Academy, and IIT’s acclaimed Institute of Design.
 John Ronan, award-winning architect and IIT professor, is heading the building's design efforts.